-The specific strategic actions Cañada College will pursue over the next three years include increased support and resources for minoritized and first-generation students in the following ways:
+The specific strategic actions Cañada College will pursue over the next three years include increased support and resources for students typically minoritized in college-going populations in the following ways:

 - 1. Build out pathways that result in a certificate and meet Intersegmental General Education Transfer Curriculum (IGETC) requirements. - 2.
 Increase the number of students served by increasing the number of sections offered to our local high schools annually. - 3.
 Increase enrollment at Cañada College via CCAP-bound students. - 4.
 Increase the number of dual enrollment students who transition to Cañada College support programs such as the Promise Scholars Program. - 5.
 Double the size of the Middle College Program with particular emphasis on recruiting low income students, students of color, and first generation college students to the program.